zacharyLYH/OpenABAC/README.md

 #### `PUT /api/abac/edit/PolicyActionMapping`

 -   Used to attach or remove actions in a policy.
 The entire list of wanted `actionName`s must be provided.
-This is essentially a `PUT` operation.
+This is essentially a **upsert** operation.
--   The body should have a list of `actionName` and `policyName`.
+-   Body
+    -   `actionNames`: List of `actionName` to be set into a policy
+    -   `policyName`: Name of policy to set actions into.
 -   Returns
     -   `success`: boolean.
 Indication of successful attachment of all `actionName` into `policyName`
     -   `message`: string.
 An additional message in case any action fails to be attached to the policy.